mcpcpc/k1ss/wiki/desktops/kde.md

 install the latest release,

     $ tar xf kiss-kde-$ver.tar.xz -C /mnt

 and enter the chroot environment,

     $ /mnt/bin/kiss-chroot /mnt

 From here, simply follow the rest of the install guide [8].
-For help with kernels, see @/kernel.
-For help with bootloaders, see @/boot.
+For help with kernels, see <{{ site.wiki }}/kernel>.
+For help with bootloaders, see
+<{{ site.wiki }}>/boot.

 It is recommended that you change the root password; the default is "toor".

 After setting up everything, it should be as simple as:

     $ exit
     $ reboot
     $ startx

 You should now be greeted with a fresh Plasma Desktop!

 [3.0] Starting KDE
 ------------------

 You have two choices on how to launch KDE.
 Either you can start it directly from the console, or you can make use of a login manager.

 [3.1] Console
 -------------